gregsmi/cpg-deploy/azure/README.md

 az --version
 ```

-The output of this command should begin with something like
+The output of this command should begin with something like:

 ```text
 azure-cli                         2.37.0